-Arcade is Output’s playable instrument that lets you perform and manipulate loops in real time and make music faster.
-The software plugin draws upon an ever-expanding library of loop kits – new content is added daily! – and users can add their own loops and samples.
+Arcade is Output’s playable instrument that lets you perform and manipulate loops in real-time and make music faster — do you know all the tips and tricks that lie within?
+The software plugin draws upon an ever-expanding library of Loops and Samplers, and you can even add your own loops and samples.

-In this video, check out how we use Arcade’s Session Key, Sub Presets, and Loop Edit pages to make stellar tracks quicker.
+In these videos, check out how we use Arcade’s Session Key, Sub Presets, and Loop Edit pages to make stellar tracks quicker.
 Make sure that you’ve updated to the latest version of Arcade to access all features.

-Throughout the process, remember the key that your bass line is in.
-If, for instance, you have a bass line in C-sharp minor, ensure that your other kits are set to C-sharp minor, too.
-Via this feature, loops will also be adjusted to your session key.
+Throughout the process, remember the key that your bassline is in.
+If, for instance, you have a bassline in C-sharp minor, ensure that your other Samplers are set to C-sharp minor, too.
+Via this feature, Loops will also be adjusted to your session key.
 All you need to do is specify the song key and click on the lock icon underneath the key options.

-Begin by adding a loop to an empty kit.
+Begin by adding a loop to an empty Sampler.
 Personalize your sound by heading over to the effects section and activating any of the modules — such as multi-tap delay.

 When navigating Arcade, it is useful to know that the Sub Presets menus are always located in the same place for all effect modules.